-On the other hand, nurses strike over 3 per cent pay offers and:
+On the other hand, nurses strike over the 3 per cent pay offers made to them by members of the district health boards and:

 Jaine Ikurere, the 63-year-old woman who cleans the Prime Minister's office, is still on just \$14.60 an hour after 19 years of cleaning at Parliament.
 (Rashbrooke, 2013, pg., 9).
 While there has been an increase in minimum wage since then, it is worth comparing that increase in minimum wage with the increase in chief executive wages in the corresponding time period.
 It seems that the trend has been that inequality is increasing, and projections are that it will continue to do so, into the future.